You are here

 I’ve heard there’s government help available for small business owners?

 The federal government has put in measures to help businesses.
 There are interest-free emergency loans available, up to $40,000 (apply through your primary financial institution).
-One of the requirements is that a business must have paid out at least $20,000 in 2019 to its employees.
-The government has committed to expanding this criteria to new businesses, sole proprietors and companies that only have contractors (and not employees) — keep this page in mind when reviewing the evolving eligibility criteria.
+Initially, one of the requirements was that a business must have paid out at least $20,000 in 2019 to its employees.
+On June 26, the government expanded the criteria to include owner-operated small businesses that do not have a payroll, as well as sole proprietors receiving business income directly.
+Keep this page in mind when reviewing the evolving eligibility criteria.

 There are also tax deferrals (more time to pay income tax and sales tax owing).
 Check out the deadline dates here.